MeaCulpitt/SignalCast/docs/Business_Logic.md

 ## Path to Long-term Adoption and Sustainable Business

-The path to sustainability for SignalCast lies in **Vertical Integration** with the B2B sales cycle.
+The path to sustainability for SignalCast lies in **becoming the default distribution layer** for B2B content.

-### Phase 1: The Conquest Phase
+### Phase 1: Precision Targeting

-Advertisers use SignalCast specifically to "snipe" competitor customers during renewal windows or tech migrations.
+Advertisers use SignalCast to place content in front of verified competitor users — people most likely to benefit from alternatives.

 ### Phase 2: The Lead-Gen Ecosystem

-As validators improve at verifying firmographic data, SignalCast becomes a primary source for high-intent B2B leads, potentially charging a **Success Fee** (denominated in TAO) for every verified demo signup.
+As validators improve at verifying audience relevance, SignalCast becomes a primary source for high-intent B2B leads, potentially charging a **Success Fee** (denominated in TAO) for every verified conversion.

 ### Phase 3: Sustainable Revenue

-By proving a lower **Cost Per Lead (CPL)** than LinkedIn or Google, SignalCast attracts external "Real World" capital into the Bittensor ecosystem.
-Advertisers pay to have their SN93 assets distributed, creating a non-inflationary demand for the subnet's Alpha token.
+By proving higher **relevance per impression** than LinkedIn or Google, SignalCast attracts external capital into the Bittensor ecosystem.
+Advertisers pay to have their SN93 assets reach the right audiences, creating non-inflationary demand for the subnet's Alpha token.

 ---